cjdsj/RDN-for-SR-by-keras/README.md

 What's more, it is obviously that the model trained by Y channel of Y_CrCb space is more robust.
 Plus, considering it has less variables to train, RDN could perform better with Y channel instead of RGB images.
 ## Thanks to:
 https://github.com/atriumlts/subpixel.
 Atriumlts realized subpixel layer by Keras.
 https://github.com/rajatkb/RDNSR-Residual-Dense-Network-for-Super-Resolution-Keras.
 Rajatkb refined Atriumlts' subpixel layer, made it work.
 I noticed Rajatkb's RDN has some differences between the paper proposed, but its results are still great.
+It inspired me to made some minor changes while building the model.